For this game you need a common set of multi-sided dice, with 6, 8, 12, and 20 sides.

 Rolling an 8 on the 12-Dice is Note G, and rolling a 3 on the 6-Dice gives a Major Chord.

-We will now have to use the Mode-Roll Map of Modulations to determine the best Modal-Scale
+We will now have to use the Mode-Roll Map of Harmony to determine the best Modal-Scale